Greg Mitchell: Career

-Editor

 Mitchell served as editor of Nuclear Times magazine from 1982 to 1986.
-He has written numerous articles about the atomic bombings during World War II, published in magazines and newspapers including The New York Times and the Washington Post.
+He has written numerous articles about the atomic bombings during World War II, published in magazines and newspapers including The New York Times and The Washington Post.
 His book on how the U.S. suppressed shocking footage shot by American military film crews in Hiroshima and Nagasaki, Atomic Cover-Up, was published in 2011.

+He was the editor of Editor & Publisher (E&P) (2002 through 2009), which covers the news and newspaper industry.